What Is Catholic Social Teaching?

 Clothing runs, food drives, home building projects are corporal works of mercy, not social justice.
 Social justice, which is linked to the common good and the exercise of authority, results when “associations or individuals…obtain what is their due, according to their nature and their vocation.”
 (Catechism of the Catholic Church, 1928)

-This correct understanding of social justice was made clear by Pope Francis when he observed: “the duty of social justice… requires the realignment of relationships between stronger and weaker peoples in terms of greater fairness”; (Pope Francis, 4) it “upholds the fundamental human right to a dignified life”.
-(Pope Francis)
+This correct understanding of social justice was made clear by Pope Francis when he observed: “the duty of social justice… requires the realignment of relationships between stronger and weaker peoples in terms of greater fairness”; (World Day of Peace, 2014) it “upholds the fundamental human right to a dignified life”.
+(Meeting with Political, Economic, and Civil Leaders in Paraguay)

 A hindrance thwarting both the knowledge and practice of Catholic social teaching is the confusion caused by diocesan, parish and university student programs and projects labeled ‘social justice’ — but which are often endeavors of corporal works of mercy.